esnet/cookiecutter-zeekpackage/{{ cookiecutter.project_slug }}/README.rst

 This is a package designed to run with the `Zeek Network Security Monitor <https://zeek.org>`__.
 First, `get Zeek <https://zeek.org/get-zeek/>`_.
 We strive to support both the current feature and LTS releases.

 The recommended installation method is via the `Zeek package manager, zkg <https://docs.zeek.org/projects/package-manager/en/stable/>`_.
-On any recent system, run `pip install zkg`.
-After installation, run `zkg autoconfig`.
-For more information, see the `zkg documentation <https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html>`_.
+Follow the `Quickstart guide <https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html>`_.

+To have Zeek load packages managed by ``zkg``, ensure that ``@load packages`` is being loaded by Zeek.

 This package is also tested with the following legacy Zeek (Bro) versions, although their use is strongly discouraged, due to security and performance issues and continued compatability is not supported.